Clan Strange: 17th and 18th centuries

 In 1615 John Strang of Balcaskie sold the estate and became a colonel in Cochrane's Scots Regiment.
 Sir Robert Strange was descended from a younger son of the house of Balcaskie whose family had settled in Orkney at the time of the Scottish Reformation.
 Strange was intended for a career in the law, but instead took ship on a man-of-war heading for the Mediterranean.
 When he returned he took up the art of engraving.

 Jacobite risings

 The same Sir Robert Strange was appointed to Charles Edward Stuart's Life Guard when Stuart's army entered Edinburgh in 1745.
 Strange served in the Life Guard during the Jacobite rising of 1745 until after the defeat at the Battle of Culloden in 1746.
 After which he managed to escape for several months remaining as a fugitive in the Scottish Highlands.
 He later returned to Edinburgh in obscurity.
 He moved to London in 1751 where he began to receive critical acclaim for engraving several important historical prints.
 He left to tour Italy in 1760 and died in 1792, being considered the father of the art of engraving historical prints.

 Clan Strange Today

-In February 1995 Major Timothy Strange of Balcaskie was confirmed by Lord Lyon as Chief of the Clan Strange.
+In February 1995 Major Timothy Strange of Balcaskie, Baron of Balcaskie was confirmed by Lord Lyon as Chief of the Clan Strange.